Certified DevSecOps Professional CDP

 - Major components in a DevOps Pipeline.

-- How to create and maintain DevSecOps pipelines using CSA, SAST, DAST, and Security as Code.
+- How to create and maintain DevSecOps pipelines using SCA, SAST, DAST, and Security as Code.

 - How to mature an organization’s DevSecOps Program.